kengeorge/git-lfs-lambda/README.md

 # Git LFS Lambda
 Git-lfs-lambda (GLL for short) is intended to be an easy, push-button solution to deploying a [git-lfs](https://git-lfs.github.com/) endpoint for a git repo.
 It uses [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS API Gateway](https://aws.amazon.com/api-gateway/) to handle requests and instructs the git lfs client to store binary files in [AWS S3](https://aws.amazon.com/s3/).
 The actual server implementation is in a [separate project](https://github.com/kengeorge/git-lfs-lambda-server); this project focuses on the deployment of a service instance.

+# Caution!
+This project is not production ready.
+Using the create command will generate a production stack that does not implement any form of authorization or authentication.
+This means that anyone with the REST API endpoint url can use it to store files in your S3 bucket.
+This will eventually be corrected, but in the meantime use at your own risk!

+If you need a temporary solution that is less risky, the [core server code project](https://github.com/kengeorge/git-lfs-lambda-server) contains instructions on how to use it locally, independent of a full AWS deployment.

 ## Getting Started